-Client Only - There is a checkbox that, when set, indicates that the corresponding table is present only in a NASIS client database. .
+Client Only - There is a checkbox that, when set, indicates that the corresponding table is present only in a NASIS client database.
 Required, default = unchecked.

 In NASIS 7.3, there were only two tables that are set as client only, keyrangeclient and replicationparameter.

-Server Only - There is a checkbox that, when set, indicates that the corresponding table is present only in the central NASIS server database. .
+Server Only - There is a checkbox that, when set, indicates that the corresponding table is present only in the central NASIS server database.
 Required, default = unchecked.

 In NASIS 7.3, the following tables are set as server only tables: